 By the end of the day you will know:

 - The fundamentals of programming in Kotlin (if you didn't already)

 - How to create and deploy resilient RESTful services using Ktor

 - Options for flexibly connecting services (such as Kafka streams)

 - Pro's and cons of the different approaches to Reactive Design

 This will be a fast paced workshop where attendees will spend most of their time coding.
 As a consequence you should have at least 5 years experience in Java or C# and some prior experience creating RESTful services.
 Prior exposure to Kotlin is helpful but not essential.

 World-renowned masterclass teacher with 15+ years' experience as a developer, architect and team lead

-Head of learning at Instil, delivered over 1,000 training events and author of over 40 training courses
+Developer Advocate at JetBrains, delivered over 1,000 training events and author of over 40 training courses